Web scraping with JavaScript and Node.js (Guide for 2024)

 2. Code sample

-Here's an example of how to send a request to a website and retrieve its HTML with Got Scraping:
+Here’s an example of how to send a request to a website and retrieve its HTML using Got Scraping.
+After running the code below, you should see the HTML of the YCombinator’s Hacker News website logged to your console.

 const html = response.body;